spatie/checklist-going-live/readme.md

 - [ ] Is the output of artisan task `backup:run` ok?
 - [ ] Is the frequently job configured on Forge?
 - [ ] Are the queues set up on Forge? ('default' and 'media_queue')?
+- [ ] Is the url being monitored by our uptime-monitor?

 ## About Spatie
 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).